 - 1. Place the fan and heat-sink assembly on the system board and align the screw holes on the fan and heat-sink assembly with the screw holes on the system board. - 2.
-In reverse sequential order (7>6>5>4>3>2>1), replace the seven screws that secure the fan and heat-sink assembly to the system board. - 3.
-Turn the system-board assembly over.
+In reverse sequential order (7>6>5>4>3>2>1), replace the seven screws that secure the fan and heat-sink assembly to the system-board assembly. - 3.
+Turn the system-board assembly over. - 4.
+Connect the left and right-fan cables to the system-board assembly.

 - 1. Install the system board.

-- 2. Install the memory module.
+- 2. Install the memory modules.

 - 3. Install the wireless card.

 - 4. Install the solid-state drive.

 - 5. Install the rear cover.

 - 6. Install the battery.

 - 7. Install the base cover.

 - 8. Follow the procedure in After working inside your computer.